cashtokens/cashtokens/readme.md

 With contract interoperability, behavior can be broken into clusters of smaller, coordinating contracts, **reducing transaction sizes**.
 This interoperability further enables [covenants](#usage-examples) to communicate over **public interfaces**, allowing diverse ecosystems of compatible covenants to work together, even when developed and deployed separately.

 Critically, this cross-contract interaction can be achieved within the "stateless" transaction model employed by Bitcoin Cash, rather than coordinating via shared global state (like that required of the Ethereum virtual machine).
-This allows Bitcoin Cash to support comparably contract functionality while retaining its [>1000x efficiency advantage](https://blog.bitjson.com/pmv3-build-decentralized-applications-on-bitcoin-cash/#stateless-network-stateful-covenants) in transaction and block validation.
+This allows Bitcoin Cash to support comparable contract functionality while retaining its [>1000x efficiency advantage](https://blog.bitjson.com/pmv3-build-decentralized-applications-on-bitcoin-cash/#stateless-network-stateful-covenants) in transaction and block validation.

 ### Decentralized Applications